SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ⟮Find previous⟯|⟮⟦⌘⟧ ⟦⇧⟧ ⟦g⟧⟯
 ⟮Open search in window/smaller scope⟯|⟮⟦⌘⟧ ⟦F⟧⟯
 ⟮Open search in project/other large scope/advanced search⟯|⟮⟦⌘⟧ ⟦⇧⟧ ⟦F⟧⟯
+Fill search buffer|⟦⌘⟧ ⟦e⟧

+On mac, in many apps ⟦⌘⟧ ⟦e⟧ fills a global search buffer, which you then can instantly use to search in a different app (or in the same one of course).
+Within the same app, the difference between ⟦⌘⟧ ⟦e⟧ and ⟦⌘⟧ ⟦f⟧ on a selection is that ⟦⌘⟧ ⟦e⟧ only adds it to the buffer, while ⟦⌘⟧ ⟦f⟧ also focuses the search field.

 ####### form navigation

 ⟮⟦tab⟧⟯|⟮field forward⟯
 ⟮⟦⇧⟧ ⟦tab⟧⟯|⟮field back⟯